strongloop/smartprofiling-example-app/README.md

 specified.
 The amount of work done before the timeout specified will be shown on the graph.

-### Generate CPU profiles (full profiling)

-1. Click **Profiler** to go to the Arc Profiler module.
-2. Under **Hostname**, enter the host name and port number (8701 by default) where StrongLoop PM is running.
-3. Click **Load**.
-Arc will display the process ID of the application.
-4. Click the grey box containing the process ID; it will turn blue.
-5. Ensure that the CPU profiler settings are set to "Full Profiling" and click "Start" on the profiler.

-> On the demo application you should see the graph drop after a few seconds.
-> This is due to the increased overhead caused by full profiling.

-After few seconds click **Stop** on the profiler in Arc to terminate the profile.

 ### Start Smart Profiling

 In Arc: